mxedm/Punnote/README.md

 This app has a page that lists and edits bits, setlists, and shows.
 There is a function to "play" a setlist.

-Nothing is terribly pretty.
 This is my first app.

+Install on your PC: NPM install.
+Install on your Android: Via Android Studio.
+There's a beta in the app store.
+It works as well as it is possible.
+Install on your iPhone or iPad: Not tested.

 ### Issues